 Rick James Funks Up Toronto

 According to Neil Young, the superfreak-in-training was also pretty damn awesome.
 By Young’s own account, James was the Toronto scene’s very own Mick Jagger.
-The Mynah Birds had a Stonesy swagger that contrasted the folkie predilections warbling from the coffee shops around them.
+Formed in 1964, the Mynah Birds had a Stonesy swagger that contrasted the gentle folk music warbling from the coffee shops around them.

 In addition to giving the band a flamboyant edge unmatched by the flannel and turtlenecked performers in their midst, James also opened Neil Young up to the wide world of controlled substances.
 Young recalls (sort of), that “We did some wild things.
 It’s all very hazy to me now.
 I’m glad I made it through that stage.
 It got a little dicey.
 There were some drugs going on.
 I remember singing one song for about a day and a half.”